-In the UK, methane and nitrous oxide make up over half of total GHG emissions related to animal products (pig meat, poultry meat, beef, sheep meat, milk and eggs).
-For pig meat, poultry meat and eggs, which are all likely to be produced in intensive systems, carbon dioxide emissions make up a relatively higher proportion (45-47% of the total).^{6, 26}
+In the UK, methane and nitrous oxide make up over half of total GHG emissions related to animal products (pigmeat, poultry meat, beef, sheep meat, milk and eggs).
+For pigmeat, poultry meat and eggs, which are all likely to be produced in intensive systems, carbon dioxide emissions make up a relatively higher proportion (45-47% of the total).^{6, 26} meat production.28 In the US, well over 95% of agricultural methane and nitrous oxide emissions originate from animal digestion and manure or fertiliser use29 (and about half of all US fertiliser use is for animal feed production5).
+In the Netherlands, 70% of agricultural methane emissions are from enteric fermentation and 30% from liquid manure management (nearly all Dutch pig production uses slurry systems).30

-In Ireland, studies of typical milk production on dairy farms have also shown that digestion and manure are around 60% of total, rather than from fossil fuel energy use (5%) or concentrate feed production (13%).27
+In the Republic of Ireland, studies of typical milk production on dairy farms have also shown that digestion and manure account for around 60% of total GHG emissions related to animal products, rather than from fossil fuel energy use (5%) or concentrate feed production (13%).27